 Most of my inventory starts its life in Japan.
-Over [X] orders and thousands of cards, buying Japanese lots through proxy services has been the single biggest edge in my selling operation — and also where I've made my most expensive mistakes.
+Across more than fifty proxy orders and thousands of cards, buying Japanese lots has been the single biggest edge in my selling operation, and also where I've paid my most annoying surprise bill.
 Here's the whole process, with the real costs attached.

 Why buy from Japan at all